GoogleCloudPlatform/apigee-samples/mtls-northbound/README.md

 ## Conclusion & Cleanup

 Congratulations!
 You've successfully configured mTLS on your GLB and tested API requests in "lenient" and "strict" mode.
 You've also used Cloud Logging to observe errors when using "strict" mode.

+The clean up script:
+* Restores Target HTTPS Proxy to no mTLS
+* Verifies mTLS is not being enforced and then undeploys and deletes the API Proxy
+* Deletes Security Policies
+* Deletes Trust Config
+* Disables and deletes root CA
+* Deletes the private CA

 ```bash
 ./clean-up-mtls.sh